-You are allowed to bring your own sandwiches or other food; at the boat piers and the electric trains stations there are places where you can sit and eat.
+You are allowed to bring your own sandwiches or other food; at the boat piers and the electric train stations, there are places where you can sit and eat.
 Make sure to clean up after yourselves.

-Till now I have stayed in 5 different places near the national park, all being nice places in beautiful nature surroundings; my absolute favorite was when I stayed in Korana, a small village with maybe 10 houses and fast streams from Korana river running under and between them.
+Till now I have stayed in 5 different places near the national park, all being nice places in beautiful natural surroundings.
+My absolute favorite was when I stayed in Korana, a small village with maybe 10 houses and fast streams from the Korana river running under and between them.

 Important: If you are not with the car, you should pay attention to how to reach the accommodation from the national park.
 Lots of places are not within walking distance of the entrance, and public transportation is in most cases not an option, so you might have to take a taxi to reach your accommodation.

-Bike riding: In the Plitvice area there are several bike trails of different length and difficulty, you can check out this website (Croatian language only) where you can find maps of all the routes.
-Alternatively you can book a guided bike tour which is offered by several companies in the area.
+Bike riding: In the Plitvice area there are several bike trails of different lengths and difficulties, you can check out this website where you can find maps of all the routes.
+Alternatively, you can book a guided bike tour which is offered by several companies in the area.

 Hiking: In addition to the hiking inside the national park, there are also trails in the outer area of Plitvice, you can find maps of hiking trails here.

-Rastoke: 25 km north of Plitvice (in direction towards Zagreb) you can find Rastoke, which is the old town centre of the city Slunj.
-Rastoke is built on several river branches flowing over cascades and small waterfalls that eventually end up in bigger waterfalls going into Korana river.
+Rastoke: 25 km north of Plitvice (towards Zagreb) you can find Rastoke, which is the old town center of the city Slunj.
+Rastoke is built on several river branches flowing over cascades and small waterfalls that eventually end up in bigger waterfalls going into the Korana river.

-Other activities available near Plitvice: Horseback riding, Zip lining, paintball, fishing, just to mention a few.
+Other activities: Horseback riding, zip-lining, paintball, fishing, just to mention a few.
 During winter you can also go skiing at the nearby Mukinje ski center.

-I cannot recall any part of the national park where the trails seemed suitable for a wheelchair, but check with the national park administration, they should know for sure.
+I cannot recall any part of the national park where the trails seemed wheelchair accessible but check with the national park administration, they should know for sure.

-Well, as the national park covers a large area, and there is no fence around it, it is of course possible to enter without using the official entrance, but this is of course illegal and you will get fined if you are caught in the act!
+Well, as the national park covers a large area, and there is no fence around it, it is of course possible to enter without using the official entrance.
+This is of course illegal and you will get fined if you are caught in the act!
 Bear in mind the entrance fee is an important contribution to preserve this unique piece of nature.